Stuycs-K/project03-final-09-hahk-liange-yampolskys/DEVLOG.md

 ### 2025-01-15, 2:48 P.M - Coded more user functions in main.c
 Debugged save_library and completed search artist function.
 Also played around with the formatting of the menu.
 Creating new playlist is in progress, working on creating new txt files for each playlist.

+### 2025-01-16, 2:45 P.M - Worked on playlist editing in main.c
+Encountered a practical issue on how to allow user to name and make multiple playlists, and to save to the playlist of their choice.
+Worked on creating new playlist and edited save playlist function.